eltoroit/LDS_Interview/interview.md

 **READER:** Duh, of course!

-## Lightning Web Components: Read Data
+## Lightning Web Components: Reading Data

 **READER:** Can we use a component like that in LWC?